ccpu/storybook-addon-toolbar-actions/README.md

 Use this option to sort and group button in their container, when set the `Separator` will be added between button.

-### setQueryString
+### setKnob

-If set to `true` a queryString will be added to story on option click.
+When set to `true` the id of action icon or option key/value will be set to knob.